Frame follows the The EU General Data Protection Regulations (GDPR).

 The aim of the GDPR is, among other things, to reinforce the rights and freedoms of individuals, to acknowledge the global reach of privacy protection and to enforce the implementation of privacy legislation.

 We have documented and updated our data processing procedures and the person registers we manage, updated our privacy protection and security practices, and appointed a data protection manager.
 We have created a clearly documented internal process and protocol for the processing of personal data.
-In the future, we will follow the principles of the GDPR in our operations.

 Frame’s essential operations include grants and communications, which is why we must manage related person registers.
 Frame is committed to following the GDPR and to continue to collect only the data we need, only store it for the necessary length of time and report without delay any data security breaches in our registers.
 Personal data is processed only by the relevant personnel and the processing leaves a trace in our data system.
 Everyone currently in our registers will have the opportunity to access information about themselves, alter the information and be removed from the register if they so wish and there is no legal basis to store the data for, for example, archiving purposes.